rampa069/nicfw880-manual/wiki/guides/aprs.md

 **Note:** 20m is the best accuracy for MIC-E, which has a resolution of 1/100th of a minute (about 18m).

-### VFO Selection for APRS (BETA 05D+)
+### APRS Enable and VFO Selection (BETA 07+)

-**Path:** Main Menu → APRS → Use VFO
+**Path:** Main Menu → APRS → Enabled (formerly "Use VFO" in BETA 05D-06B)

-You may select a specific VFO (A, B, or C) for automatic beacon APRS operation.

-When set:
+Configure how APRS operates:

+**Options:**
+- **Off:** All APRS functions disabled
+- **VFO-A / VFO-B / VFO-C:** Assigns specific VFO for APRS (**recommended**)
+  - Enables VFO Muting, Filtering, and Side Button compatibility
+  - Does not affect manual beacons or PTT-ID style beacons
   - The selected VFO will display an APRS icon
-- All automatic beacons will be sent via this VFO
+  - All automatic beacons sent via this VFO
   - This VFO will be muted if "Hear Tones" is set to Off (mute icon shown)
+- **Active VFO:** APRS uses currently active VFO
+  - Disables side buttons and EMG button
+  - Does not apply filtering
+  - Does not mute APRS sounds being received

 ⚠️ **Important:**
 - Manual beacons and PTT beacons are always sent on the active VFO